theodo/S4/README.md

 }
 ```

-- **A getSignedDownloadUrl http endpoint:** an endpoint on the route `/api/get-signed-download-url?filePrefix=FILTE_PREFIX&fileName=FILE_NAME&name=NAME` that verifies that the user is allowed to download files, using the name query string parameter, and returns a presigned POST url to download a file directly to the S3 bucket.
+- **A getSignedDownloadUrl http endpoint:** an endpoint on the route `/api/get-signed-download-url?filePrefix=FILTE_PREFIX&fileName=FILE_NAME` that verifies that the user is allowed to download files, using the token in the Authorization header, and returns a presigned POST url to download a file directly to the S3 bucket.

 ### Flowchart